The Plague Dogs (film): Plot

 The Tod parts company with the two dogs after leading them to a train pulled by River Irt on the Ravenglass and Eskdale Railway.
-While the dogs escape on the train, the Tod sacrifices his life by distracting the humans in order to allow Snitter and Rowf to escape.
-Thanks to the Tod's distraction, Snitter and Rowf arrive at the coastal village of Ravenglass, but upon departing the train, the two dogs are spotted by an RAF Sea King helicopter and are pursued by it until they reach the shoreline and can run no further.
-Meanwhile, the research facility receives a call from a minister, who demands the complete cessation of all experiments.
+While the dogs escape on the train, the Tod sacrifices his life by distracting the military in order to allow Snitter and Rowf to escape.
+Thanks to the Tod's distraction, Snitter and Rowf arrive at the coastal village of Ravenglass, but upon departing the train, the two dogs are spotted by an RAF Sea King helicopter and are pursued by it until they reach the shoreline and can run no farther.
+Meanwhile, the research facility receives a call from a senior civil servant, who demands the complete cessation of all experiments.

 As armed troops approach and prepare to shoot the dogs, Snitter looks out over the water and claims to see an island—he jumps into the sea and begins to swim to it.
 Rowf is hesitant to follow due to his conditioned fear of water, but his greater fear of the gunmen drives him to jump in as well and catch up with Snitter.
-Two gunshots are fired at the dogs but seemingly miss; immediately a white mist envelops the pair, and the humans and the helicopter disappear.
-The dogs swim through the mist towards the island Snitter claims to see but Rowf can't spot.
+Two gunshots are fired at the dogs but seemingly miss; immediately, a white mist envelops the pair, and the troops disappear.
+The dogs swim through the mist towards the island Snitter claims to see, but Rowf cannot spot.
 Snitter eventually begins to doubt that there is any island and he stops paddling, losing hope.
 Rowf, however, claims to finally spot the island and urges Snitter to continue.
-During the credits, the mist lifts, revealing an island on the horizon.
+During the credits, the mist lifts, revealing an island on the horizon while the clouds slowly part and the sky ultimately clears.

 Production

 The film was animated in both Britain and San Francisco, California between 1979 and 1982.
 British animators such as Arthur Humberstone, Alan Simpson, George Jackson, and Colin White came from the unit that had previously worked on Watership Down.
-The San Francisco crew included Brad Bird, Phil Robinson, and Retta Scott, a "Disney veteran who had animated the vicious hunting dogs in Bambi."
+The San Francisco crew included Brad Bird, whom Rosen confessed he regretted firing decades after the fact due to his admiration for his directorial efforts, Phil Robinson, and Retta Scott, a "Disney veteran who had animated the vicious hunting dogs in Bambi."

 Goldcrest Films invested £900,000 in the film and earned £308,000, losing the company £595,000.
 Jake Eberts who helped finance this and Watership Down thought the filmmakers made two errors: the film was downbeat with an unhappy ending, unlike the book, and was made without a distributor (an arrangement was made with Embassy but then the filmmakers wanted to re-negotiate and Embassy pulled out while United Artists became the film's UK distributor).